Andreansx/Networking-lab/projects/08-mtcna-lab-2/readme.md

     *   `vmbr_PPPoE` - Simulates the physical connection for the clients.
     *   `vmbr_Home/vmbr_Home2` - Isolated home networks for each client.
     *   `vmbr_mgmt` - Dedicated network for ISP router management.

+### Key terms

+Since some terms might be not very clear, here are abbreviations of the shortened names
+*   **CHR** - Cloud Hosted Router - MikroTik's implementation of RouterOS for virtual machines
+*   **LXC** - Linux Container - A more lightweight alternative for VMs.
+It shares the kernel with the host machine.
+*   **vNIC** - Virtual Network Interface Card - Simply a virtualized network adapter like `VMware vxnet3`

 To make this environment scalable and elastic I specified one PPPoE profile that defines the service, IP Pool, DNS etc. and then I create separate secrets for each client.